 In May, Essex gathered the rest of his army, still a considerable force of many thousands of men, and marched out of Dublin, moving south-west.
 His aim was to relieve some under-pressure areas of Offaly and Leix before proceeding into Munster to combat rebels there, with some intelligence indicating that O’Neill himself would soon be leading a push in the region.

 The first part of this campaign was relatively successful.
 The fort at Marlborough was relieved and the castle at Athy was taken quickly.
 The O’More’s launched hit and run attacks on the English, but it was nothing that Essex couldn’t handle.
-A more substantial engagement occurred at a pass near Cashel, Leix, in mid-May when Essex’s army smashed through a rebel blockade with some loss – hardly any according to the English, several hundred according to the Irish.
-The area was christened “he Pass of the Plumes” afterwards, apparently in reference to the feathers that were used to decorate and identify the soldiers of Essex’s army.
+A more substantial engagement occurred at a pass near Cashel, Leix, in mid-May when Essex’s army smashed through a rebel blockade.
+If you believe the Irish sources, hundreds of English were killed at the “battle”, but this seems unlikely given the clash’s lack of greater notoriety.
+It is more believable that Essex took a few losses from a small Irish ambush, but went through otherwise unscathed.
+The area was christened “he Pass of the Plumes” by locals afterwards, apparently in reference to the feathers that were used to decorate and identify the soldiers of Essex’s army.

 From there Essex moved on to Kilkenny, much to the delight of the Earl of Ormond I’m sure, where he also met with Thomas Norris, the President of Munster.
 Combining their forces, they moved west, capturing the castle at Derrylane with hardly any fighting before targeting Cahir Castle, a much more difficult prospect.